texfaq/texfaq.github.io/FAQ-euro.md

 of modern fonts.

-The [`eurofont`](https://ctan.org/pkg/eurofont) package provides a compendious analysis of the ''problem of the euro symbol'' in its documentation, and offers macros for configuring the source of the glyphs to be used; however, it seems rather large for everyday use.
+The [`eurofont`](https://ctan.org/pkg/eurofont) package provides a compendious analysis of the "problem of the euro symbol" in its documentation, and offers macros for configuring the source of the glyphs to be used; however, it seems rather large for everyday use.